About · develoPPP Project: Boosting yields for climate friendly Robusta coffee in Tanzania

 1. Measuring GHG Emissions

 Measuring initial GHG emissions is the first crucial step to understand and quantify the negative environmental impact of coffee production in the project region.
-By March 2022, this first major phase of the project was completed with the mapping of the JDE Peet’s coffee supply chain in the region to allow for an adequate baseline measurement of GHG emissions.
-Based on the mapping results, Meo Carbon Solutions conducted an in-depth baseline study to calculate actual GHG emissions with the support of KDCU, the local coffee cooperative and Touton, the international supply chain manager.
-Data was collected from 126 coffee farmers and 13 Agricultural Marketing Cooperative Societies (AMCOS).
+To allow for an adequate baseline measurement of GHG emissions, a joint workshop with the project partners was held to map JDE Peet’s coffee supply chain in the region and define the system boundaries.
+Based on the mapping results, Meo Carbon Solutions conducted an in-depth analysis to develop a customized data collection template with the support of KDCU, the local coffee cooperative and Touton, the international supply chain manager.
+Data was then collected from 126 coffee farmers and 13 Agricultural Marketing Cooperative Societies (AMCOS) as well as the dry mill of the local implementing partner KDCU.
+For the assurance of a representative sample of the farms, the whole group was clustered along the annual yield and area of the farm and sampled farms were selected from the four resulting clusters.

-The baseline data collection is being complemented by the work of Global Risk Assessment Services (GRAS) who are conducting a land use change analysis to determine the potential deforestation risk areas within the project region.
+The baseline data collection was complemented by the work of Global Risk Assessment Services (GRAS) who conducted a land use change analysis to determine the potential deforestation risk areas within the project region.
 In addition, soil samples were collected from the 126 sampled coffee farms to determine the baseline soil organic carbon content.
-The baseline study provides an in-depth understanding of the drivers and amounts of GHG emissions emitted along the Robusta coffee supply chain in the Kagera region.
-Other activities that 4C and its partners carried out under this work package include the development of a transparent GHG calculator, as well as the setting up of a monitoring and evaluation system.

-The results from the baseline study supported the identification of potential emission reduction strategies as well as in-setting opportunities.
-4C, Meo Carbon Solutions, JDE Peet’s, Touton and KDCU have been working together very closely to identify suitable measures and to provide technical and financial support to farmers to implement the identified measures.
+The results from the baseline data collection and GHG emission calculation supported the identification of potential emission reduction strategies as well as in-setting opportunities.
+4C, Meo Carbon Solutions, JDE Peet’s, Touton and KDCU worked very closely together to identify suitable measures and to provide technical and financial support to farmers to implement the identified measures.
+The focus of the reduction measures was being put on improving cultivation through good agricultural practices with the aim of improving soil quality and increasing yields.

-As part of these measures, a training curriculum tailored to the context of the project region has been developed to support farmers in the implementation of climate-smart agricultural practices.
+To strengthen the capacity building, a training curriculum tailored to the context of the project region has been developed to support farmers in the implementation of climate-smart agricultural practices.
 The training material was tested in the field and feedback from trainers and target groups has been integrated into the final training material.
-Training sessions with farmers have started in the beginning of 2023.
+For the purpose of the trainings and dissemination of knowledge to farmers, demonstration plots have been established where recommended measures are being applied and shown with the respective results to farmer groups.
+Training sessions with farmers started in the beginning of 2023 and lasted until the end of the project in November 2024.
+To allow for direct practical implementation, the training sessions were aligned with the coffee calendar, teaching each topic during the time of the year when it is relevant to be implemented by the farmers.

-To support additional emission reduction and carbon removals within the supply chain, as part of the project, a nursery for shade tree seedlings is being constructed.
-In this nursery, seedlings for macadamia, mango, avocado and other local shade trees will be grown and handed out to the farmers participating in the project.
+To support additional emission reduction and carbon removals within the supply chain, as part of the project, a nursery for shade tree seedlings was set up.
+In this nursery, seedlings for macadamia, mango, avocado and other local shade trees were grown and handed out to the farmers participating in the project.
 The seedlings will grow into shade trees and support farmers in creating an optimal climate on their coffee farm, besides storing carbon and providing additional income opportunities to the farmer’s household through the sale of the fruits.

 3. Market uptake of climate friendly coffee in Europe

-4C has developed a Climate Friendly Add-On to be used on top of our core standard.
-The farmer groups participating in this project in the Kagera region are among the first 4C users implementing this new feature.
+4C has developed a Carbon Footprint Add-On to be used on top of our core standard.
+The farmer groups participating in this project in the Kagera region were among the first 4C users implementing this new feature.
 The 4C Unit obtained their 4C Climate Friendly certification in September 2022.
+A clear system boundary was set to facilitate the calculation of GHG emissions.
+The baseline GHG calculation, the annual updates for the maintenance of the certificate, and the monitoring of emissions in the framework of the project significantly contributed to the development of the 4C Carbon Footprint Add-On by providing learnings from the ground, related to sampling procedures, data quality and recording of inputs.

 Awareness-raising campaigns are being conducted to distinguish coffee with reduced GHG footprint and the 4C Climate Friendly label is increasing its market uptake in Europe.
 The long-term viability and continuous market uptake of Climate Friendly green coffee from the project region will be ensured through credible high-level sustainability certification, marketing and communication campaigns and the development of local and international partnerships.